jalar71/cybersecurity-capstone-russell-jalal/README.md

 # Cybersecurity Capstone – Russell Jalal

-This repository showcases all 10 completed assignments for my Cybersecurity Capstone project.
+This repository showcases completed assignments for my Cybersecurity Capstone project.
 Each assignment builds on practical IT infrastructure, network security, and system administration skills using technologies like VMware ESXi, Cisco, Active Directory, Docker, Wazuh, and more.

 ## 📁 Assignment Index